cspedalapu/sapfix-ai/README.md

-﻿# SAPFix AI
+# SAPFix AI

-SAPFix AI is a Python SAP troubleshooting backend with a React frontend for chat-style incident diagnosis.
+SAPFix AI is a chat-style SAP troubleshooting app with a Python backend and a React frontend.
+It accepts SAP error text, retrieves the closest knowledge-base matches, and generates a guided response using either a hosted GPT model or a locally installed LLM.

-## Repo Structure

-- `api_server.py`: FastAPI entrypoint exposing `/health`, `/models`, and `/chat`.
-- `src/chat_service.py`: Retrieval plus generation orchestration.
-- `src/`: Legacy retrieval, embedding, vector store, and LLM helpers.
-- `frontend/`: React + Vite frontend.
-- `data/`: Local SAP dataset files.
-Real data stays out of Git.
-- `output/`: Generated local runtime artifacts.
-Ignored by Git.
-- `app.py`: Older Streamlit prototype.
+## Versions In Use

+- App version: `0.1.0`
+- Frontend package version: `0.1.0`
+- Hosted GPT model: `openai/gpt-4o-mini` via GitHub Models
+- Local LLM model: `llama3.1:8b` via Ollama

-## Model Providers
+## Model Setup

+This project supports two generation paths:

+1. Hosted model
-The GPT path now prefers GitHub Models using the OpenAI-compatible API.
+   Uses GitHub Models through the OpenAI-compatible API.

-Provider order:
+   Model currently configured: `openai/gpt-4o-mini`

+2. Local model
+   Uses Ollama running on your machine.
+   Model currently configured: `llama3.1:8b`

+Only one external credential is required for the hosted path:

+- `GITHUB_TOKEN`

+The local Ollama path does not need an API key.
+It only requires Ollama to be installed locally and the model to be pulled and running.

+Fallback behavior:

 1. `GITHUB_TOKEN` with `https://models.github.ai/inference`
-2. `OPENAI_API_KEY` as a fallback direct OpenAI path
+2. `OPENAI_API_KEY` as an optional fallback path
-3. Local knowledge-base synthesis if neither GPT provider is available
+3. Local knowledge-base synthesis if generation is unavailable

-The local Llama option still uses Ollama through `OLLAMA_BASE_URL`.
+## Tech Stack

+### Frontend

+- React `18.3.1`
+- React DOM `18.3.1`
+- TypeScript `5.6.3`
+- Vite `5.4.11`

+### Backend

+- FastAPI `0.115.6`
+- Uvicorn `0.34.0`
+- OpenAI SDK `1.68.2`
+- Requests `2.32.3`
+- Python Dotenv `1.0.1`

+### Data and Retrieval

+- Pandas `2.2.2`
+- OpenPyXL `3.1.5`
+- ChromaDB `0.5.5`
+- Sentence Transformers `3.0.1`
+- Transformers `4.44.0`
+- PyTorch `2.3.1+cu121`

+Note:
+The current API flow uses an offline-safe keyword retrieval path from the processed SAP knowledge-base JSON.
+Legacy embedding and vector-store code is still present in the repository for future retrieval upgrades.

+## Current Architecture

+- `api_server.py`
+  FastAPI entrypoint exposing `/health`, `/models`, and `/chat`
+- `src/chat_service.py`
+  Retrieval, provider selection, prompt building, and final response shaping
+- `frontend/`
+  React + Vite UI with chat layout, model selector, and sidebar
+- `data/`
+  Local SAP knowledge-base inputs and processed artifacts
+- `output/`
+  Generated runtime outputs such as local vector database files
+- `app.py`
+  Older Streamlit prototype

 ## Environment